Have a Plan and a Purpose

 Learn more about Mr. Scott Sheehan.

-Scott Sheehan and NAfME COO Chris Woodside will be presenting their topic “Advocacy in Action: Advancing Music Education” on Monday, November 13, at 1:00PM at the 2017 NAfME National In-Service Conference this November in Dallas, TX!
-Register today!
+Scott Sheehan and NAfME COO Chris Woodside presented their topic “Advocacy in Action: Advancing Music Education” at the 2017 NAfME National Conference last November in Dallas, TX!
+Register today for the 2018 NAfME National Conference!